hungrymonkey/another-challenges/README.md

 Since memmove huge chucks of memory operations are expensive, I thought about creating a linked list which requires arbitary inserts.
 Skiplist was brainstorm due to its ability to binary search and see its neighbors.

-In addition, I wonder about how a binary search tree organizes its neighbors.
+In addition, the BST has well defined structured.
+I can find closest neighbors given whether or not the node is a leaf or branch